muir/drbd-lxd/README.md

 $fs lxc start c1
 ```

+### What else is needed?

+Other things that are needed to really complete the setup are:

+- backups
+- synchronization script between the two hosts
+- monitoring/paging to let you know if something is down
+- remote recovery (see pxeboot section below)

+## Extras

-## Bonding ethernets for reliability and capacity
+### Bonding ethernets for reliability and capacity

 Typically in a DRBD setup, there will be a private cross-over cable
 between the two hosts.
 There is also likely a regular ethernet with